mpm79/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz."

 The training and test sets were merged to create one dataset.
 For each record, 561 features were measured.
-Measurements for the 66 mean and standard deviation variables were retained in the tidy dataset created in run_analysis.R.
+Measurements for the 66 mean and standard deviation variables were retained to create the tidy dataset in run_analysis.R.

 "tBodyAcc.mean...X"           "tBodyAcc.mean...Y"           "tBodyAcc.mean...Z"
 "tBodyAcc.std...X"            "tBodyAcc.std...Y"            "tBodyAcc.std...Z"